For tax professor Courtney Knoll (PhD ’05), it’s always been all about the students.

 “But I do my best to try and give it some meaning and to interpret it in a way that makes it manageable to understand,” she says.
 “I never succeed fully, but that’s why I come back to try it again the next time.”

-And in her efforts to do so, Knoll continuously goes above and beyond, inside and outside the classroom, students said.
+And in her efforts to do so, Knoll continuously goes above and beyond, inside and outside the classroom, students say.
 “Her energy and enthusiasm while teaching radiates throughout the class,” one wrote, “and her willingness to help students and staff is seemingly unending.”

 “And I tell them, ‘what else would you rather be doing than working here on the faculty of a great university?’” she says.
 “Doesn’t everybody want my job?”